dhirajpatra/ollama-document-verifier/README.md

 This AI-powered document verification system assists in conducting background checks by comparing employment history data extracted from a Candidate's CV and their Provident Fund (PF) statement.
 It leverages a combination of Regex-based extraction for structured data and a RAG (Retrieval-Augmented Generation) model powered by Ollama for intelligent analysis and discrepancy detection.

+[!
+Dashboard (images/dashboard.png)]

+## Check out requirements.txt and other places if your system does not have GPU support

 ## Key Features

 * **PDF Text Extraction:** Robust extraction of text content from both CV and PF statement PDF documents.